Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 No DESI DR1 spectrum is available.
 P200/DBSP obtained a total exposure of $3600\mathrm{s}$.
 The spectrum shows a clear broad emission feature at $\sim4800\text{\AA}$, plausibly $C_{\mathrm{III]}}$, indicating the presence of at least one quasar component in the blended light of images A and B. From $He_{\mathrm{II}}$ and $C_{\mathrm{III]}}$, we determine the redshift of source at 1.534.
 However, the $Mg_{\mathrm{II}}$ is not significant at the expected wavelength of $\sim$7085\AA.
 This made us not sure about this redshift.

-Image modeling reveals that the $z$-band magnitudes of the lens galaxy ($m_z=20.2$) and images A and B ($m_z=21.8$ and $20.8$, respectively) are comparable.
+Image modeling reveals that the $i$-band magnitudes of the lens galaxy ($m_i=20.2$) and images A and B ($m_i=21.8$ and $20.8$, respectively) are comparable.
 Consequently, light from the central galaxy can substantially contaminate the blended spectrum, likely explaining its deviation from a textbook active galactic nuclei\citep[AGN,][]{Osterbrock1989, Urry1995, Croton2006} spectrum.
+The color difference between images A and B is more likely an artifact of imperfect modeling: because image A is strongly blended with the lens galaxy, it disrupted the automated modeling algorithm.

-In the $g-r$ versus $r-z$ color–color plane (Fig.\ref{fig:J2225color}), the photometric points for image A lie clearly offset from the stellar locus, whereas image B lies closer to the stellar sequence and thus carries a higher risk of stellar contamination.
+In the $g-r$ versus $r-i$ color-color plane (Fig.\ref{fig:J2225color}), the photometric points for image A lie clearly offset from the stellar locus, whereas image B lies closer to the stellar sequence and thus carries a higher risk of stellar contamination.
 Spatially resolved spectroscopy of A and B is required to confirm the lensing nature of this system.